HarryJamesPotter1/CSS-HTML-JS-React_Projects/README.md

 # CSS-HTML-JS_Projects
-My CSS, HTML and JavaScript projects are stored here
+My CSS, HTML and JavaScript projects are stored here.
+My React projects are also stored here.